 Although authorities have spent millions of Euro trying to save this species, it’s still at risk.
 And human-caused deaths remain the biggest threat.
 The biggest killers are car accidents and poachers (unauthorized hunters).

-Many factors contribute to a species becoming endangered:
+There are many factors that contribute to a species becoming endangered:

 There are no simple answers for this complex problem.
 But the fact remains that the loss of any species is tragic.
 A living being, created with beauty and purpose, forever gone.
 Irreplaceable and irretrievable.

 Loss of a species also results in a diminishing of creation’s great diversity.
 Imagine a world with no bees!
 No cats!
 No butterflies or flowers!
-With each species lost, we would lose so much of what make this world so beautiful, special, and awe-inspiring.
+With each species lost, we lose much of what makes this world so beautiful, special, and awe-inspiring.

-Our beautiful Abruzzo just wouldn’t be the same without the National Park of Abruzzo, Lazio, and Molise.
-And the National Park wouldn’t be the same without its symbol: the Orso Marsicano!
+Our beautiful Abruzzo just wouldn’t be the same without its National Parks.
+And the National Park of Abruzzo, Lazio, and Molise wouldn’t be the same without its symbol: the Orso Marsicano!
 And that’s why conservationists are working to save it.